sammyd/SwiftJSONShootout/JSONShootOut.md

 suggest that this is because the new functional operators and ideas are still new to us - they appear alien.
-Once you've got your head around the parsing chain pattern then I think the Argo approach is both easy to comprehend and reason about - certainly more so than
+Once you've got your head around the parsing chain pattern then I think the Argo approach is both easy to comprehend and reason about - certainly more so than the mountain of optional tests we saw at the beginning of this article.

-<aside>than what?!</aside>

-Once Swift adds functionality for reflection/introspection

-<aside>are you just betting on this happening? or have you seen somethign more concrete</aside>

-then the `decode`
-method present in Argo could be replaced with a sensible default.
+If Swift were to add functionality for reflection/introspection then the `decode` method present in Argo could be replaced with a sensible default.
 This would likely work for most cases (i.e. where property names match up with field names in the JSON), and customizations could still be provided in the existing manner.